Ever feel like the odds are stacked against you?

 Fifteen years ago, a healthcare system might have been able to highlight its state-of-the-art facilities and qualified physicians and have those be deciding factors in whether or not someone pursued a relationship.

 Now, those things are expectations.
 They’re necessary, but not sufficient for successful impact.
 We’ve seen (thanks to being online) what kind of healthcare experience is possible.
-So we demand something more: connection on an emotional level.
+So now we demand something more: connection on an emotional level.

 Check out this example from Middle Tennessee Medical Center:

-This “Built Around You” campaign is great because it recognizes that new equipment and facilities are no longer the powerful persuasion points they once were.
+Their “Built Around You” campaign is great because it recognizes that new equipment and facilities are no longer the powerful persuasion points they once were.
 Framing the upgrades from the audience’s perspective, it talks about how they will improve the patient experience.

 2. Find the Story

 The same goes for your healthcare audience.
-This is a tool at every marketer’s disposalbut most of them don’t use it.
+This is a tool at every marketer’s disposal, but most of them don’t use it.

 That’s a shame because stories help us relate to one another and make sense of the world.
 They’re how long-term relationships are made and deep emotional connections formed.